shonn2nd/themetalab/content/post/10-25-2024-傑文/index.md

 ---
-title: Jai-Wen Tsai Presents at 2024 International Conference on Business Sustainability and Innovation Management
+title: Jai-Wen Tsai Presents at the 2024 International Conference on Business Sustainability and Innovation Management
 date: 2024-10-25
 draft: false
 ---